 Struggling to pay the mortgage is more than just a business transaction.
 Home ownership remains part of the American dream, and everyone deserves a roof over their head.
 That’s why there are a variety of remedies available to people who are enduring tough financial times.

 Foreclosing on a property is seldom in the bank’s best interest.
-In many instances, filing for bankruptcy may allow for an experienced lawyer file a bankruptcy and allow time to apply for a loan modification.
+In many instances, filing for Virginia bankruptcy may allow for an experienced lawyer file a bankruptcy and allow time to apply for a loan modification.
 Loan modifications are fact specific and different for each individual.
 Most allow the back payments to be put towards the back end of the loan and reduce the monthly payments making it more affordable for you to continue with payments.

 Options Outside of the Bankruptcy Process: